groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 #### Docker configuration of interconnection network

-The interconnexion network might be a virtual or a physical network depending on the configuration.
+The interconnection network might be a virtual or a physical network depending on the configuration.
 There are four variables that control its configuration

 - ETH1 - If a physical network is used this must be a valid network interface on the host machine.
 The network will be configured with the `macvlan` device of Linux as a physical interface
-- NET1 - The network of the interconnexion in CIDR format.
+- NET1 - The network of the interconnection in CIDR format.
 By default, it is assumed that the upper and lower machines are on the same LAN and so this network is the same on both machines.
 It is possible to have a firewall between the two machines of the DSAS and in that case the